Skip to Content

 In the beginning, there was plenty of space around us, but once we crossed a bridge to the side with more of the partiers and tailgating, it was another story.

-It was late in the afternoon, and the crowd had swelled with onlookers and drunken revelers.
-At one point, we tried to walk a certain way but it was so crowded we had to reverse course.
+It was late afternoon, and the crowd had swelled with onlookers and drunken revelers.
+We tried to walk a certain way at one point, but it was so crowded we had to reverse course.

-There were also some squeeze points as there were in 2010, where only one person could pass through at a time, and you're shoulder to shoulder with strangers for what seems like an eternity.
+There were also some choke points that only one person could pass through at a time, and you were shoulder-to-shoulder with strangers for what seemed like an eternity.

-The great thing about the P^cubed pants are that once you close that button flap on a pocket, nobody is going to get in there without you at least noticing (and hopefully that awareness alone scares them away).
+The great thing about the P^cubed pants is that once you close that button flap on a pocket, nobody will get in there without you at least noticing (and hopefully, that awareness alone scares them away).

 As a result, I felt secure moving through the crowded sections.
-After the parade, my pants quickly became a part of my regular wardrobe in Medellin.
+After the parade, my Pick-Pocket Proof Pants quickly became a part of my regular wardrobe in Medellin.

 Cartagena, Colombia